Cheap Flights, Hotels, Tours, Cruises and Holidays

 9 Rome

-This morning, take a comfortable bus to Rome and remember that while here, the best attitude is ‘when in Rome’!
+This morning, take a bus to Rome and remember that while here, the best attitude is ‘when in Rome’!
 Join your leader on an orientation walk around the city, where you will pass by some of the iconic sights such as the Colosseum (one of the Seven Wonders of the World) and Arch of Constantine, the Forum, Piazza Navona, the Pantheon, the Trevi Fountain and Spanish Steps.
-If you have time take a visit to the Vatican City and St Peter's Basilica.
-Entry to the Basilica is free, and there's a small charge to climb the dome for a panorama over the city.
-Head out to the Trastevere region tonight with your group for a final farewell dinner – this artsy part of the city is always a great spot for dinner, drinks and wandering around the winding lanes in the evening.
-Your local restaurant for tonight – Trattoria De Gli Amici – is run by a social cooperative promoted by the community of Sant ‘Egidio – they train and employ people living with disabilities, supported by management and locals.
+If you have time, take a visit to the Vatican City and St Peter's Basilica.
+Then, head out to the Trastevere region tonight with your group for a final farewell dinner – this artsy part of the city is always a great spot for dinner, drinks and wandering around the winding lanes in the evening.
+Your local restaurant for tonight is Trattoria De Gli Amici – run by a social cooperative promoted by the community of Sant ‘Egidio, this business trains and employs local people living with disabilities.

 10 Rome

-There are no activities planned today, and your trip will come to an end.
-If you’d like to extend your stay in Rome (and it’s recommended that you do), just speak to your booking agent.
+As there are no activities planned today, your trip will come to an end.
+If you’d like to extend your stay in Rome, and it’s recommended that you do, just speak to your booking agent ahead of time.

 Enquire to book this trip